ShahabZaib/temperature-forecasting-era5-fbprophet/README.md

 ## ✅ Project Workflow

 ### 1. 📍 Generate Hypothetical Stations
-- `shapefile.ipynb`: Creates evenly distributed weather stations using a user-provided boundary shapefile.
+- `hypothetical_stations.ipynb`: Creates evenly distributed weather stations using a user-provided boundary shapefile.

 ### 2. 📦 Subset ERA5 Data by Year
-- `Subset.ipynb`: Subsets large hourly ERA5 NetCDF files (downloaded year-by-year from CDS).
+- `merge_clean_data.ipynb`: Subsets large hourly ERA5 NetCDF files (downloaded year-by-year from CDS).
 - Saves clipped data per station into yearly folders (e.g., `2015/`, `2016/`…).

 ### 3. 🔀 Merge Preprocessed Data
-- `Merge_clean.ipynb`: Loads yearly subsets and merges them into a unified CSV dataset suitable for model training.
+- `subset_era5_data.ipynb`: Loads yearly subsets and merges them into a unified CSV dataset suitable for model training.

 ### 4. 📈 Forecast Temperature Using Prophet
-- `FB_Model - Temperature.ipynb`: Trains a **separate sliding-window forecasting model for each station** using **Facebook Prophet**
+- `fb_prophet_model.ipynb`: Trains a **separate sliding-window forecasting model for each station** using **Facebook Prophet**
 - This ensures that localized seasonality, trends, and anomalies are captured independently for each point.
 - The notebook example shows training for one station — you can loop through all 242 to scale the forecast.
 - Forecasts hourly temperature for **Jan–Feb 2025** and validates against actual ERA5 data.